varped/Olympic_Home_Advantage_Analysis/README.md

 - Run all cells in order to reproduce the full analysis and predictions.

 ## Proficiency of Topics
-- Web Scraping, Visualization (EDA and Folium), Pandas, Stats Model (Logit Regression)
+- Web Scraping / API, Visualization (EDA and Folium), Pandas, Stats Model (Logit Regression)